• Skip to primary navigation

 Data regarding highway worker fatalities at road construction sites are available from the Census of Fatal Occupational Injuries (CFOI) from the Bureau of Labor Statistics (BLS), US Department of Labor.1 BLS defines a “road construction site” as a location of construction, maintenance, and utility work on a road, street, or highway.2 CFOI data are collected from each state, the District of Columbia, New York City, Puerto Rico, the U.S. Virgin Islands, and Guam.
 These data are extracted from fatality and injury reports provided to BLS and are only as accurate as the data included in those reports.
 It is possible that some fatalities and injuries occurring at road constructions sites were not recorded as such, and so would not be included in these statistics.

-Between 2011 and 2020, fatal worker injuries at road construction sites from all causes have ranged from 105 to 143 per year.
-Meanwhile, the percentage of all worker fatalities nationally that occur at road construction sites has ranged between 2.3 and 2.9 percent.
-The trends for both have been relative constant over this time period.
+Between 2013 and 2022, fatal worker injuries at road construction sites from all causes have ranged from 94 to 143 per year.
+Meanwhile, the percentage of all worker fatalities nationally that occur at road construction sites has ranged between 1.7 and 2.8 percent.
+The trends for both remained relatively constant until recently.
+In 2021 and 2022, both trends decreased.
 (Source: BLS CFOI)

 Types of Events Resulting in Highway Worker Fatalities at Road Construction Sites

-Looking at long-term trends, the percentage of worker fatalities at road construction sites that involve a worker on foot being struck by a vehicle generally decreased from 2011 to 2015 but has been increasing since then.
-In 2020, more than half of the highway worker fatalities at road construction sites were of this type.
+Looking at long-term trends, the percentage of worker fatalities at road construction sites that involve a worker on foot being struck by a vehicle generally decreased in 2015 but has mostly increased since then.
+In 2022, more than half of the highway worker fatalities at road construction sites were of this type.
 It is not known how many of the workers on foot were struck by motorists versus struck by construction vehicles.
-It is also not known what specific activities the workers were doing at the time of the incident (putting up or taking down signs or channelizing devices, surveying, paving, etc.) (Source: BLS CFOI)
+It is also not known what specific activities the workers were doing at the time of the incident (putting up or taking down signs or channelizing devices, surveying, paving, etc.).
+(Source: BLS CFOI)

 1. Census of Fatal Occupational Injuries.
 Bureau of Labor Statistics, U.S. Department of Labor, Washington, D.C.
 Accessible at https://www.bls.gov/iif/oshcfoi1.htm#2018.